 Methods for Managing SUT Connections in Eggplant Test

 Eggplant supports different methods for connecting to systems under test (SUTs) so you can optimize your test processes.
-You can create permanent, reusable, named connections, and temporary connections that you create and use just for the duration of your test runs.
+You can create permanent, reusable, named connections, as well as temporary connections that you create and use just for the duration of your test runs.

 The Three Methods for Connecting to Systems Under Test (SUTs)

-1. Create Connections within the Eggplant Test Apps
+1. Create Connections within the Eggplant Test Applications

-You can create, edit, delete, and establish SUT connections on connection configuration panels or pages within the apps.
+You can create, edit, delete, and establish SUT connections on connection configuration panels or pages within the Eggplant Test applications.
 These "connection definitions" you name and save are typically permanent, meaning you can reuse them until you explicitly delete them.
 See Adding Connections in Eggplant Applications for more information.

 2. Create Connections within a SenseTalk Script

-You can create and establish a connection within in a SenseTalk script using the connect command.
-You can either create the connection in the script as part of the command, or connect to an existing SUT by specifying its name.
-The Eggplant Test product will connect to the SUT at runtime when the script runs the connect command, if it is not already connected.
+SenseTalk is the Eggplant Test scripting language.
+You can create and establish a connection in a SenseTalk script using the connect command by either creating the connection in the script as part of the command, or connecting to an existing SUT by specifying its name.
+The Eggplant Test application will connect to the SUT at runtime when the script runs the connect command, if it is not already connected.
 See Creating Connections from within a SenseTalk Script for more information.
-Note that SenseTalk is the Eggplant Test scripting language.

 3. Create Connections at Test Runtime through a Command-Line Interface (CLI)

-You can create and establish a connection by passing parameters with the tests run through a command-line interface (CLI) with the runscript command.
-The runscript command invokes the Eggplant Fusion Engine (basically Eggplant Functional without is GUI interface) to run a test script.
+You can create and establish a connection by passing parameters with tests when they are run through a command-line interface (CLI) with the runscript command.
+The runscript command invokes Eggplant Fusion Engine (Eggplant Functional without its GUI interface) to run a test script.
 Connections created with tests run at the CLI are temporary, persisting only for the duration of the test run.
 See Creating Connections at Runtime through the Command Line Interface (CLI) for more information.

 Next Step: Add a Connection in Eggplant Test